UBC-MOAD/analysis_mackenzie_canyon/notebooks/general_circulation/README.md

 * ##[issues_with_realistic.ipynb](http://nbviewer.jupyter.org/urls/bitbucket.org/CanyonsUBC/analysis_mackenzie_canyon/raw/tip/notebooks/general_circulation/issues_with_realistic.ipynb)

+    Instructions for how to fix the initial conditions files (temperature and salinity) for the child model.

 * ##[incoming_velocity_shelf.ipynb](http://nbviewer.jupyter.org/urls/bitbucket.org/CanyonsUBC/analysis_mackenzie_canyon/raw/tip/notebooks/general_circulation/incoming_velocity_shelf.ipynb)

     Analysis of the incoming velocity over the shelf on the upstream side of the canyon, identifying the time-dependent and advection driven stages.